19hours/sg-statutes/Acts/Banishment Act.md

 (Chapter 18)

-EXPULSION ORDER
+Expulsion Order

-I, ……………………………………, the Minister for the time being charged with responsibility for banishment hereby order in accordance with section 8 of the Banishment Act that ……………………….. leave Singapore before the expiration of a period of 14 days from the date of service of a copy of this order, and thereafter remain out of Singapore:
+I, ……………………………………, the Minister for the time being charged with responsibility for the banishment hereby order in accordance with section 8 of the Banishment Act that ……………………….. leave Singapore before the expiration of a period of 14 days from the date of service of a copy of this order, and thereafter remain out of Singapore:

 And I hereby specify the ……….. day of ……………..
-19…… as the date on or before which the said …………………… shall execute the bond specified in section 8(5) of the Act in the sum of $ .….......... with
+19…… as the date on or before which the said …………………… shall execute the bond specified in section 8(5) of the Act in the sum of $ … with

 [Insert here any conditions imposed under section 8 of the Banishment Act]